Information alert

 Desferrioxamine is given as a slow infusion in two ways:

-• Under the skin (subcutaneously) via a Neria™ needle or a butterfly needle.
+• Under the skin (subcutaneously) – using a Neria™ Guard infusion device or a butterfly needle.

 There are three types of infusion devices that can deliver desferrioxamine:

 • A balloon infusor.
-This can be done at home or at the hospital.
+You can have this done at home or at the hospital.

 • A portable infusion pump.
-This can be done at home or at the hospital.
+You can have this done at home or at the hospital.

-• In a bag of saline through a large pump.
-This can only be done at the hospital.
-Desferrioxamine can be given when you have a transfusion.
+• In bag of saline through a large pump.
+You can only have this at the hospital.
+You can have it when you have a transfusion.

 A balloon infusor is often called the ‘Easyflow infusor’ or ‘Baxter pump’.
 These are the names of the companies who make them.
 It is a lightweight, disposable device containing diluted desferrioxamine.
-We use it to give a slow, continuous infusion under the skin, through a Neria™ needle.
-This allows the desferrioxamine to be given at home over eight to 24 hours.
+We use it to give a slow, continuous infusion under the skin, through a Neria™ Guard infusion device or sometimes through a vein.
+This means that you can have the treatment at home, usually over eight to 24 hours.

-The desferrioxamine is inside the balloon, which is inside a plastic case (See Figure 1).
-As the desferrioxamine is infused, the balloon deflates and slowly pushes the medicine at a fixed rate through the Neria™ needle.
+The desferrioxamine is inside in the balloon, which is inside a plastic case (see Figure 1).
+As the balloon deflates, it slowly pushes the desferrioxamine at a fixed rate through the Neria™ Guard infusion device.
 As this happens, the balloon gets smaller and its position moves down the scale on the infusor bag.

 What are the parts of a balloon infusor?